 Eligible candidates go through a comprehensive screening process, including phone interviews and in-person individual and group interviews with NY and overseas staff.
 While you can certainly state a placement preference in your application, it is to your advantage to remain open to various possible assignments.
 JDC seeks to specifically match each JSC fellow’s skills and strengths with identified community needs.

-Applications deadline is February 15, 2013 – the application will be available in Fall 2012.
+Applications deadline is December 31, 2013.
 To request an application or for more information, please contact email@example.com.
 If you are interested in the Roslyn Z. Wolf Cleveland-JDC International Fellows Program or JDC-BBYO Global Service Fellowship you can indicate so in your JSC application.